m-clark/m-clark.github.io/about.md

 What drew me to the world of statistics and keeps my interest is that it frees me to engage in whatever science I like, and provides a great many tools with which to discover more about the things we humans are most interested in.
-I can be reached at <micl@umich.edu>.
 CV can be found [here](../cv.html).

 <span itemprop="name" style="font-variant: small-caps;">Michael Clark</span>